Sanqing Shan NP, China

 The eroded blocks were further split horizontally into cliffs and clusters of sharp-edged, rounded and sculpted pillars which were never later glaciated, resulting in a forest of pinnacles, (pictured below).

 As the day got warmer, the fog started to slowly dissipate.
 Pictured below, the “Gigantic Boa” is a slender pillar rising up from the peak forest by as high as 128m, like a “boa” holding its head up against sky, full of life tension and noble spirit, and they are deemed to be superlative scenes under heaven.
+This symbolic picturesque peak, 1200 m above sea level, is a huge granite stone column cause by the combination force of weathering and gravity.
+The top of it is flat, the neck is a bit thin and the thinnest part is only 7 m in diameter.
+The towering crag looks rather perilous.

-The occurrence of the marvelous micro-landforms of Mt Sanqing Shan is due to a multipicity of factors.
+The occurrence of the marvelous micro-landforms of Mt San-tsing Shan is due to a multipicity of factors.
 These include the existence of ultra-acidic, high silicic, high potassium and low calcium granites as a material basis.

 The crustal extension that produced deep vertical joints lying on a fan-shaped fracture pattern of the mountain which cuts the granite into blocks, thick plates and prisms.